-At CHI Health Clinic, we are committed to improving the health of people at risk for diabetes or those living with diabetes.
+At CHI Health, we are committed to improving the health of people at risk for diabetes or those living with diabetes.

 In partnership with your physician, our diabetes educators provide a variety of outpatient services at most CHI Health locations.